ovelny/amulet/tutorials/personal-debian-setup.md

 		* (in this order, left to right)
 	* remove downloads icon in toolbar
 	* add "forget" icon between extensions and overflow icon

-## Take care of graphics drivers

-Depending on your machine, setting up graphics drivers will probably need to enable nonfree and contrib repos.
-Check document online for Debian + your graphic card.

 ## All done